Rose Montmasson: Biography

 In 1860, Montmasson travelled to Sicily in preparation for the arrival of Rosolino Pilo and Giuseppe Garibaldi, who planned to start an uprising against the Bourbon-ruled Kingdom of the Two Sicilies.
 Montmasson moved throughout the countryside, gathering support for the imminent uprising.
 She then returned to Genoa in time for the Expedition of the Thousand, thus becoming the only woman to openly join the expedition's forces.
 During the ensuing fighting, she provided valuable intelligence on the island of Sicily and served as a nurse, earning the nickname of the "Angelo di Calatafimi" after the Battle of Calatafimi.

 Following the successful unification of Italy, Montmasson moved with her husband as he rapidly became a major political figure in the new nation.
 They lived in Turin and later Florence, where the couple lived in comfort.
 However, by the 1870s Montmasson's marriage had become increasingly strained, and in 1874 she moved out of the family household and ended her relationship with Crispi a year later.
 She would later be granted an annuity, though the marriage was not officially annulled until Crispi (after remarrying) was accused of bigamy in a major political scandal.

 Montmasson lived a quiet life after her separation from Crispi, "surrounded by cats and dedicated to embroidery" according to one source.
 She suffered a stroke in August 1904 and died in Rome.
 She was – at her request – buried in a red shirt, the traditional attire for members of the Expedition of the Thousand.

-Cultural Depictions
+Cultural depictions

-A statue was unveiled in Ribera, Sicily, in 2011 depicting Rosalia Montmasson and Italian politician Francesco Crispi.
-The statue was designed by Italian sculptor prof. Salvatore Rizzuti; it represents the two life-sized figures in bronze, as a way to celebrate both political activists and their actions to join Sicily to the Kingdom of Italy.
+A statue was unveiled in 2011 in Ribera, Sicily, depicting Rosalia Montmasson and Italian politician Francesco Crispi.
+The statue was designed by Italian sculptor Salvatore Rizzuti; it represents the two life-sized figures in bronze, as a way to celebrate both political activists and their actions to join Sicily to the Kingdom of Italy.

 In 2018, Maria Attanasio published the first and only biography on Rosalia Montasson, called La Ragazza di Marsiglia, only available in Italian.